 Living Shorelines 101

-Living shorelines are a method used to protect tidal shores from erosion.
-Unlike traditional techniques such as jetties, groins, and bulkheads, living shorelines use natural elements like oyster shells or native marsh grasses.
+Living shorelines are a method used to protect estuarine shores from erosion.
+Unlike traditional techniques like bulkheads, living shorelines use natural elements like oyster shells or native marsh grasses.
 These natural elements work to stabilize the shore and provide critical habitat at the same time.
-Other materials used in living shorelines may include: wood, limestone, rip rap or constructed oyster domes.
+Other materials used in living shorelines may include limestone, rip rap, or constructed oyster domes.

 Living shorelines offer many benefits, including: